nickf94/T3A2_Pesky_Pooch/README.md

     - About Page: responsible for informing visitors about the Pesky Pooch brand, history, and testimonials.
     - Services Page: responsible for informing visitors about the services offered by Pesky Pooch (dog behavioural training, TTouch + therapeutic dog massage, grooming, dog walking, and minding), and the equivalent pricing.
     - Contact Page: responsible for allowing users to fill out a contact form, and also to find all other locations of the Pesky Pooch brand.
-- As a visitor to Pesky Pooch, I should be first greeted by a home page that clearly outlines the purpose of the brand/website, and directs me to the more specific areas of the website, so that I can first ensure I am on the right website, and to facilitate business.
+- As a visitor to Pesky Pooch, I should be first greeted by a home page that clearly outlines the purpose of the brand/website, and directs me to the more specific areas of the website, so that I can first ensure I am on the right website, inform myself further, and to facilitate business.
-- As a visitor to Pesky Pooch, I should be able to easily access the other social media/content streams related to the brand so that I can find more information about the brand and those who run it.
+- As a visitor to Pesky Pooch, I should be able to easily access the other social media/content streams related to the brand so that I can find more information about the brand and those who run it and inform myself.
 - As a visitor to Pesky Pooch, I should ALWAYS be able to easily access a method of contacting the brand, so that if I wish to purchase any services I am efficiently able to do so.
-- As a particularly locally focused business, a large amount of the traffic to the website will be mobile, and as such the user experience of Pesky Pooch should be oriented around mobile use.
+- As a particularly locally focused business, a large amount of the traffic to the website will be mobile, and as such the user experience of Pesky Pooch should be oriented around mobile use so that the potential of this primary user base is maximised.

 #### Operator (Business Owner):